Non-Locality$\neq$Quantum Entanglement: Numerical Results of Maximum Violation

 \section{Numerical Results of Maximum Violation}

-We show all numerical results of maximum violation here without affecting a reading of the main context.
-The results shows a loss of monotonic increasing for the single entanglement measure case.
+We show all numerical results of maximum violation here without affecting the reading of the main context.
+The results show a loss of monotonic increase for the single entanglement measure case.